 Why You Should Review Beneficiary Designations

-Many people neglect to update their beneficiary designations after marriage, divorce, or other change in their family situation.
-It's easy to forget to do this, and of course, it involves paperwork, and who likes paperwork?
+Many people neglect to update their beneficiary designations after marriage, divorce, or other changes in their family situation.
+It's easy to forget to do this and, of course, it involves paperwork—and who likes paperwork?

-The problem with this; the beneficiary designation is a legally binding document, and it supersedes your will.
+The problem is this: the beneficiary designation is a legally binding document and it supersedes your will.
 That means regardless of your current relationship status, and regardless of what your current will says, the asset will go to the person you named in the beneficiary designation whenever you last updated it.